alexpdp7/alexpdp7/README.md

 (This list is shorter because some material is Spanish-only.)

-* [Frequently-cited articles](INTERESTING_ARTICLES.org), to spare people from my explanations and give them a proper source.
 * [Interesting projects](INTERESTING_PROJECTS.org).
   Previously I used GitHub stars, but some stuff is not in GitHub (gasp!) (also, I dislike GitHub stars).
 * [Most of the code for my personal infra](personal_infra/).